kaminiwalunj/mslearn-fabric/Instructions/Labs/overviewpage.md

-# Get started with Lakehouse in Microsoft Fabric
+# Get started with Microsoft Fabric with Its Lakehouses

 ## Overall Estimated Duration: 4 Hours